Curating the true potential of gaming and esports.

-Due to their international success in 2018, with Royal Never Give Up winning the Mid-Season Invitational and Invictus Gaming winning Worlds, this year China's LPL has been given three direct spots into the Group Stage, a privilege previously held by South Korea.
+Due to their international success in 2018 – with Royal Never Give Up winning the Mid-Season Invitational and Invictus Gaming winning Worlds – China’s LPL has been given three direct spots into the Group Stage this year, a privilege previously held by South Korea.

-The other major leagues - South Korea's LCK, Europe's LEC, North America's LCS, and Taiwan's LMS - each claim two direct spots in the Group Stage, while the final auto-qualification goes to the champion of Vietnam's VCS.
+The other major leagues (South Korea’s LCK, Europe’s LEC, North America’s LCS, and Taiwan’s LMS) each claim two direct spots in the Group Stage, while the final auto-qualification is handed to the champion of Vietnam’s VCS.

 The groups for both the Play-In and the main Group Stage will be decided on a live group draw show, taking place on September 23 at 7 AM PDT / 10 AM EDT / 3 PM BST

 For both stages, teams with a Pool 1 seed will first be drawn into separate groups, which will then be filled by teams from Pool 2.
 Teams cannot be drawn into a group already featuring a team from their region, and in the event that the selected team is ineligible, they will instead be placed in the next valid group.

 Flamengo Esports (CBLOL Split 2 Champions): Play-In, Pool 2.

 Last updated: 12:33 PM (ET) on September 17, 2019.